shivankhosravani/visual-neuroscience/README.md

-# Neural Network Course
+# Visual Neuroscience Course

-The material of the Topics in Deep Learning.
+The material of the Topics in  visual neuroscience.

 Department of Mathematics Sharif University.
-Fall 2023
+Fall 2025